deepforce/Effective-C-/Accustoming_Yourself_To_C++.md

   (a * b) = c;
 ```

 Such code would be flat-out illegal if `a` and `b` were of a built-in type.
+One of the hallmarks of good user-defined types is that they avoid gratuitous incompatibilities with the built-ins.
+Declaring `operator*`'s return value `const` prevents it.

+#### const Member Functions

+The purpose of `const` on member functions is to identify which member functions may be invoked on `const` objects.
+Such member functions are important for two reasons.

+1. they make the interface of a class easier to understand.
+It's imporatant to know which functions may modify an object and which may not.
+2. they make it possible to work with `const` objects.
+That's a critical aspect of writing efficient code , because one of the fundamental ways to improve a C++ program's performance is to pass objects by reference-to-const.
+That technique is viable only if there are `const` member functions with which to manipulate the resulting `const`-qualified objects.

+Many people overlook the fact that member functions differing only in their constness can be overloaded, but this is an important feature of C++.